Bikes can be a big investment that, once made, are worth protecting. Cycle insurance is one way to make sure you’re covered for every eventuality.

 Best home insurance for cyclists

-PedalCover is a specialist that provides home insurance specifically tailored to enthusiast cyclists and their unique needs, including, for example, coverage against theft when away from home and coverage while racing – as far as we know, no other home insurance provider offers as comprehensive a level of cover for cyclists.
+PedalCover (part of Yellow Jersey) is a specialist that provides home insurance specifically tailored to enthusiast cyclists and their unique needs, including, for example, coverage against theft when away from home and coverage while racing – as far as we know, no other home insurance provider offers as comprehensive a level of cover for cyclists.

-Regular, plain ol’ boring, vanilla home insurance is, by far, the most popular way to insure a bike against theft.
+Regular, plain old boring, vanilla home insurance is, by far, the most popular way to insure a bike against theft.

-However, as outlined in our guide to bicycle insurance, going down this route has a number of pitfalls, primarily around cover outside of the home or against accidental damage.
+However, going down this route has a number of pitfalls, primarily around cover outside of the home or against accidental damage.

 Despite this, many still choose to insure their bikes this way, and if you’re after a simple and often cost-effective policy for a cheap bike, it can be a good option.